Harris Sisters Month (April)

 Harris Sisters Month celebrates the groundbreaking achievements of Norwich natives Sarah and Mary Harris, who were among the first Black students at Prudence Crandall’s Canterbury school.

 Otis Library honors their legacy every April by hosting lectures, performances, and visual art.
-Through these efforsts, we aim to keep their legacies alive and relevant in Norwich.
+Through these efforts, we aim to keep their legacies alive and relevant in Norwich.

 All programs are free, and for sign language interpretation or other disability-related requests, please contact Elanah Sherman